ritchielawrence/mtee/README.md

   /T    Prefix each line of output with local time in HH:MM:SS.MSS format.
   /U    Convert output to UNICODE.
 Default output is same as input.
   /E    Exit with exit code of piped process.
   /ET   Calculate and display elapsed time.
+  /CPU  Calculate and display average CPU load during execution.
   /+    Append to existing file.
 If omitted, existing file is overwritten. file  File to receive the output.
 File is overwritten if /+ not specified.
   ...
 Any number of additional files.
 Use /+ before each file to append.